The 10-member volunteer Board of Directors is the governing body of AARP Foundation.

 Catherine Alicia Georges, EdD, RN, FAAN, of the Bronx, N.Y., is professor and chair of the Department of Nursing at Lehman College and the Graduate Center of the City University of New York.
 She is president of the National Black Nurses Foundation.
 Previously, she was a staff nurse, team leader, supervisor and district manager for the Visiting Nurse Service of New York.

-Harry E. Johnson Sr. joined AARP Foundation’s board in 2012.
-President and CEO of the Martin Luther King Memorial Foundation since 2002, he raised $120 million for the National Memorial on the Mall honoring Dr. King’s life and legacy.
-Mr. Johnson received the Trumpet Foundation President’s Award in 2011, chaired the Houston African American Museum board from 2006-2009 and was named one of the 100 most influential black Americans by Ebony magazine for four years in a row.
+Harry E. Johnson, Sr. was appointed to AARP Foundation’s board of directors in 2012.
+For the past decade, Mr. Johnson has been president and CEO of the Martin Luther King Memorial Foundation, charged by the U.S. Congress and the President to raise $100 million in funds for the National Memorial on the Mall in Washington to honor Dr. King’s life and legacy.
+Mr. Johnson raised $120 million for the Memorial, which opened to the public in the late summer, 2011.
+Among his awards and honors, the Trumpet Foundation in Atlanta awarded Mr. Johnson its President’s Award in 2011.
+He was chairman of the Houston African American Museum board from 2006 – 2009 and named one of the 100 Most Influential Black Americans by Ebony Magazine for four years in a row.

 Lloyd Johnson, MBA, of Charlotte, N.C., is managing director and global chief audit executive with Accenture.
 He has more than 25 years’ experience in auditing, finance, accounting, mergers and acquisitions, divestitures, and risk management with large corporations.
 Prior to Accenture, his career experience includes senior finance positions with automobile electronics and components maker Delphi, Emerson Electric and Sara Lee Corporation.
 He began his career as an accountant at Coopers & Lybrand, CPA's.
 He serves on the volunteer board at the United Way of Central Carolinas, where he chairs the audit committee and sits on the finance and executive committees.
 He also serves as a member of the Blumenthal Performing Arts Board of Trustees, where he chairs the governance committee and sits on the executive committee.